 - Scholar Activist

-Includes topics related to new theories of intersectional identity and conversations on issues of importance to women of color.
+Includes topics related to issues of social justice, inequality, and exclusion in academia.
+Theories of intersectional identity and issues of importance to women of color.

 - Personal Well-Being